 Those at Risk

-According to a report at Youth Today, the students at highest risk of failure in community college include those who begin their education at a two-year institution out of financial necessity.
+According to a report at Youth Today, the students at the highest risk of failure in community college include those who begin their education at a two-year institution out of financial necessity.
 This student population features a disproportionate number of ethnic students, with 50 percent of Hispanics and 31 percent of African-American students beginning at community colleges, versus 28 percent of Caucasian students.
 States with the largest number of community colleges, such as California

 , also have a larger number of minority students attending those schools.